Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 4. Click the *Default connection* drop-down list and select the connection to the related business partner.

 5. Enter the access key of your connection in the *Access key* field.
-     The access key is a key that you can give to your business partner to access your *Actindo* tenant without logging in.
-You can freely specify any string.
+     The access key is a key that you can give to your business partner to access your *Actindo* tenant without logging in, for example, to return confirmation messages.<!---Stimmt das?--> You can freely specify any string.

      If you are currently creating the definition for the line items, continue with [Get line item segments](./04_ManageLineItemsFileStt.md#get-line-item-segments).